Get a Home Equity Loan with Bad Credit

 What fees should I know about?

-Your original mortgage lender may also be a good option since you have a financial relationship with them.
-But don’t get tied down.
-Comparing lenders and negotiating could save you money on fees and interest.
 You may also be able to get a lower interest rate and some of the fees waived, including a HELOC’s annual fee, by maintaining a checking account with the lender, if they also offer deposit services (as a bank or credit union might).

 How important is your credit score?

-But your credit score can still play a crucial role in your ability to get a home equity loan and the terms you’re offered.
+Your credit score plays a crucial role in your ability to get a home equity loan and the terms you’re offered.
 A low score could result in a higher interest rate and fewer loan options.

-FICO maintains a chart with the average annual percentage rate (APR) and monthly payments on HELOCs, 10-year home equity loans, and 15-year home equity loans, depending on applicants’ credit scores.
+FICO maintains a chart with the average annual percentage rate (APR) and monthly payments on 10-year home equity loans, 15-year home equity loans and HELOCs, depending on an applicant’s credit score.

 How much can you borrow with a home equity loan?

 You may have a specific use for the money in mind when applying for a home equity loan.
-But how much you can actually borrow depends on several factors.
+How much you can actually borrow depends on several factors.

 Risks when taking out a home equity loan